 The “Hookstown” team, as it as described in the “Historical Events of South Side” by Robert M Bryan had arranged daily games with the neighboring towns like Midland, Florence and Burgettstown, and Industry.
 All the local teams were easily defeated.
 All games were played on the baseball field in Georgetown.

-On Thu, 21 Aug, Manager BC Laughlin had Honus Wagner and his All Stars from Pittsburgh scheduled as the main attraction for the celebration.
+Game day, Thursday, 21 Aug, dawned clear and warm.
+Manager BC Laughlin had Honus Wagner and his All Stars from Pittsburgh scheduled as the main attraction for the week long celebration.
 Without doubt Honus Wagner was the greatest ball player who had ever lived.
-Five thousand people arrived in Georgetown by packet, train, trolley, ferry, car, buggy, and on foot.
+Five thousand people arrived in Georgetown by packet, train, trolley, ferry, car, buggy, and on foot to see Honus Wagner.
 Every available space in town was used for parking cars, wagons, and buggies.
+Georgetown was pulsating with humanity.
 Mollie Ebert Trimble was the oldest resident to attend the game.

 But big things were about to happen.
 Hays started with a single.
+Good rip.
 Dawson flew to second.
-One out.
+He’s out.
+Shrug it off.
 Robert Mackall reached first on an error.
 Bailey hit to short who threw to second getting Mackall while Hays scored.
-Two out – one run behind.
+Now we’re in a pickle.
+Two outs – one run behind.
 Jimmie Green singled.
-Two base runners – two outs – one run behind.
+Way to hump.
+Two base runners – two dead – one run behind.
 Buzzard walked.
 Bases loaded – two outs.
 Chuck Kinsey worked the count to three and two.
+Good eye.
+Dig in.
+Win the battle.
 Kinsey drove the next pitch over the center fielder’s head ending the game.
 Final score Hookstown 17, Wagner’s All Stars 16.
 Honus Wagner said they were the best team he had played all year.

 On Fri to close the week, a team from Mt Olivet Church lined up.
 They took a beating.
 The score was 18 to 3.
 The “Hookstown” team won all five games during Old Home Week.